OAEBUDT/oaebudt-dataspace/README.md

 ## 📁 Project Structure

-- [`connector/`](./connector): Contains the Eclipse Dataspace Connector setup and its extensions, encapsulated within a Helm chart.
+- [`connector/`](./connector): Contains the EDC Connector setup and its extensions, encapsulated within a Helm chart.
 This enables seamless deployment and management of the connector in Kubernetes environments, following Helm best practices.

 - [`infrastructure/`](./infrastructure): Includes Terraform scripts and configurations for deploying resources on AWS.
 It follows modular and environment-specific best practices for maintainable infrastructure-as-code.